petuum/adaptdl/docs/README.rst

 easy and efficient in dynamic-resource environments such as shared clusters and the cloud.

+AdaptDL consists of two components which can be used together with or separately from one another:

+* **AdaptDL-Sched:** A cluster manager built on Kubernetes which is optimized for distributed deep learning training workloads.
+* **AdaptDL-Train:** A Python library for adaptive batch sizes that lets you scale data-parallel training to many nodes or GPUs.

 Some core features offered by AdaptDL are:

 *  Elastically schedule distributed DL training jobs in shared clusters.